infinum/android-handbook/Project architecture.md

 - **Flow control**

 Most aplication contain some screens that can be grouped into a flow.
 Inside this flow you will often have a need to share some data.
-Information from the previous screen might be need or might influence some of the future screens.
-ViewModel and LiveDate can be a perfect solution for this type of situations.
-If you organize the specifc flow inside one activity and all other screens as fragment it is easy to share a ViewModel amongst all fragment and the controlling activity.
-This makes easy to share, store, combine and mange all the data in the flow.
+Information from the previous screen might be needed or might have influenced some of the future screens.
+ViewModel and LiveDate can be a perfect solution for these types of situations.
+If you organize the specifc flow inside one activity and all other screens as fragment it is easy to share a ViewModel between all fragment and the controlling activity.
+This makes it easy to share, store, combine and mange all the data in the flow.

 ## The implementation